-The laser light is directed at the area being treated and gets absorbed by the pigment in the hair itself, which sits in the hair follicle.
-The heat is generated down the hair follicle, it will destroy the hair growth center in the follicle and should not create a new hair.”
+During the process, the laser light is directed at the area being treated and gets absorbed by the pigment in the hair itself, which sits in the hair follicle.
+The heat is generated down the hair follicle, it will destroy the hair growth center in the follicle and should not create new hair.

 Preparing for Laser Hair Removal